 BA,MA, MSc (Chairperson of the BOD and Steering Committee)

 Presently working at Northside Partnership as Chief Executive Officer.
 Paul has had a long career in social and community development with a clear vision of what can be achieved.
-Paul has had a life long interest in the marine and spends a lot of time involved in marine activities such as sailing.
+Paul has had a life long interest in the marine environment and spends a lot of time involved in marine activities such as sailing.

 Captain Hugh Conlon